biopython/biopython.github.io/wiki/SeqIO_dev.md

 **Note:** The details are still subject to change

-To add support for reading a new file format, you must implement an iterator that expects a just file handle and returns SeqRecord objects.
+To add support for reading a new file format, you must implement an iterator that expects a just file handle and returns `SeqRecord` objects.
 You may do this using:

--   An iterator class subclassing something from Bio.SeqIO.Interfaces
+-   An iterator class subclassing something from `Bio.SeqIO.Interfaces`
--   A generator function (using the yield keyword; suitable for simple formats)
+-   A generator function (using the `yield` keyword; suitable for simple formats)
 -   An ordinary function which returns an iterator.
-For example, you could build a list of SeqRecords and then turn it into an iterator using the iter() function.
+For example, you could build a list of `SeqRecord`s and then turn it into an iterator using the `iter()` function.

 You may accept additional *optional* arguments (an alphabet for example).
 However there *must* be one and only one required argument (the input file handle).

-What you use as the SeqRecord's id, name and description will depend on the file format.
-Ideally you would use the accesion number for the id.
+What you use as the `SeqRecord`'s `id`, `name` and `description` will depend on the file format.
+Ideally you would use the accesion number for the `id`.
 This id should also be unique for each record (unless the records in the file are in themselves ambiguous).